-The Master of Science in Counseling Psychology is a 60-credit program, which prepares the student to become a professional Marital and Family Therapist.
-It is designed to meet the 2012 requirements (SB 33) for the California state license in Marital and Family Therapy.
+The Master of Science in Counseling Psychology (MFT) is a 60-credit program, which prepares the student to become a professional Marital and Family Therapist.
+It is designed to meet the 2012 requirements (SB 33) for the California state license in marital and family therapy.

 Licensing by the California Board of Behavioral Science Examiners requires a master's degree with specified content, supervised counseling experience, a post-master's internship, and written and oral examinations.